Ifty202/personal-project/README.md

-platform runner to get points
+platform runner to get points but Game title is Desert runner